pndaproject/platform-salt/README.md

 ## From a local clone of this repo
 1. Edit client_env.sh with [AWS credentials](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) and an Ubuntu 14.04 image ID.
 The AWS credientials should be those created for the IAM user with access to the specific S3 buckets only as these credentials will be stored in plain text on some of the nodes launched in AWS.
 1. Edit pnda_env.sh with the package server IP address.
 A package server provides a webserver for the binaries for the pnda components, the PNDA guide contains instructions on how to set up a package server.
 1. Create an ssh keypair to use when creating the EC2 instances for PNDA [(link)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) as key_name.
-Place the private key key_name.pem in the root of the platform-aws-templates directory.
+Place the private key key_name.pem in the root of the pnda-aws-templates directory.
 1. Install pip packages required by the CLI ```pip install -r cli/requirements.txt```
 1. Load local environment variables ```source client_env.sh```
 1. Create a cluster ```cli/pnda-cli.py create -e <cluster_name> -s <key_name> -f standard -o 2 -n 3 -k 2 -z 3```.
 The options shown select the standard flavour, 2 open tsdb instances, 3 hadoop datanodes, 2 kafka brokers, and 3 zookeeeper nodes.